Emergency Management Information

-The CMT consists of the following individuals: Co-Chair, Oscar Castillo, associate VP for support services; Co-Chair, Tom Jackson, Jr., vice president for student affairs; Julie Navajar, public affairs; Chris Tweddle, director, Environmental and Health; Dianne Brown, director, Life Services & Wellness; Crispin Trevino, interim director, Campus Housing; Val Ramirez, associate director, Computer Information Services; Sandra Jefferson, director, University Police Department; David Standish, director, Physical Plant; and Frank Ureno, dean of students.
+The EMT consists of the following individuals: Co-Chair, Oscar Castillo, associate VP for support services; Co-Chair, Tom Jackson, Jr., vice president for student affairs; Julie Navajar, public affairs; Chris Tweddle, director, Environmental and Health; Dianne Brown, director, Life Services & Wellness; Crispin Trevino, interim director, Campus Housing; Val Ramirez, associate director, Computer Information Services; Sandra Jefferson, director, University Police Department; David Standish, director, Physical Plant; and Frank Ureno, dean of students.

 Canceling Courses and University Operations

-If a decision is made to cancel classes due to severe weather or other emergency situations, local radio, television stations, and area daily newspapers are notified immediately.
+If a decision is made to cancel classes due to severe weather or other situations, local radio, television stations, and area daily newspapers are notified immediately.
 All official decisions will be made by the President and communicated to the campus community via email, the hurricane website, the main phone line, and the local media.
 The university's decision to cancel classes or special events is made independently of decisions made by school districts and surrounding cities and counties.

 Unless an announcement specifically says A&M-Kingsville has canceled classes or is closed, employees should assume classes will be held as scheduled and that the university is open for business.